profsmith89/ctps/_sources/chap17.md

 ## Classifying comments as toxic

 Cook's exercise uses part of a data set containing approximately 2 million public comments collected from a range of online news sites that used a civility plugin produced by [a now-defunct company called Civil Comments](https://medium.com/@aja_15265/saying-goodbye-to-civil-comments-41859d3a2b1d).
-When the company shutdown, it released this data set, which was picked up by Alphabet's Conversation AI team and turned into [a 2019 kaggle competition](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/overview).
+When the company shut down, it released this data set, which was picked up by Alphabet's Conversation AI team and turned into [a 2019 kaggle competition](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/overview).
 The goal of the competition was to build a ML model that could identify which comments in this data set were toxic and do so without discriminating against individuals because of their age, race, gender, religion, or other legally protected characteristics.
 This problem is hard because discrimination exists in our world, and it is reflected in many of the data sets we collect.
 We want a model that identifies toxic comments without also learning our society's patterns of historical discrimination against particular individuals.

 Cook steps you through the building of a `LogisticRegression` model, which takes a comment as a string and classifies it as toxic or not.
 You can check out the ML code in [Cook's tutorial](https://www.kaggle.com/code/alexisbcook/exercise-identifying-bias-in-ai/notebook); my goal with you here is to focus on what makes identifying historical bias hard so that you aren't caught unaware when you build your own ML models.

-From her snapshot of the entire data set, Cook's code pulls two example comments that illustrate toxic and non-toxic comments.
+From her snapshot of the entire data set, Cook's code pulls two example comments that illustrate toxic and not-toxic comments.
 I repeat below these two labeled comments:

 ```{code-block} none
 ---